Want to get a retro Italy Shirt? Read on…

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).

-You can get the classic 1986-90 home shirt (above), worn when Italy hosted the World Cup in 1990 and made it to the semi-final where they were knocked out on penalties by Argentina.
+You can get the classic 1986-90 home shirt (above left), worn when Italy hosted the World Cup in 1990 and made it to the semi-final where they were knocked out on penalties by Argentina.
 This was after they kept clean sheets in their first five matches.

 The star of the World Cup for Italy was Salvatore ‘Toto’ Schillaci, who won the Golden Boot after scoring six goals during the tournament.
 He made his Italy debut just two months before the tournament but remarkably scored only one other international goal for Italy outside of this World Cup!

-You can also get the vintage 1996-97 home shirt, worn during a disappointing campaign at Euro 96 in England.
+You can also get the vintage 1996-97 away shirt (above right), worn during a disappointing campaign at Euro 96 in England.

 Italy finished third in their group behind Germany and the Czech Republic, although they can take some comfort from the fact these two teams made the final where Germany won 3-2 thanks to an Oliver Bierhoff golden goal – the first time the final had been won by a golden goal.